This Geothermal Reservoir Engineering webinar is designed by Dr. Roland N. Horne to teach participants how to:

 - Use the techniques, skills and modern engineering computational tools necessary for engineering practice.

 Dr. Roland Horne is well recognized as an expert in geothermal resources, and has been the Director of the Stanford Geothermal Program for more than 30 years.
-He has been the Technical Programme Chair of World Geothermal Congress in 2005, 2010 and 2015, and will be agin 2020 in Reykjavik (postponed until 2021).
+He has been the Technical Programme Chair of World Geothermal Congress in 2005, 2010, 2015, and 2021 in Reykjavik.
 He was the President of the International Geothermal Association (IGA) 2010-2013.

 Simple Reservoir Modeling

 - Diagram conduction and convection; explain which applies to a geothermal reservoir.

 - Sketch a Boiling Point for Depth (BPD) curve for a fluid-dominated system and a vapor-dominated system and explain why they are different.